 We have incurred substantial losses during our history and do not expect to become profitable in the near future, and we may never achieve profitability.
 To the extent that we continue to generate taxable losses, unused losses will carry forward to offset future taxable income, if any, until such unused losses expire.
-As of December 31, 2020, we had federal net operating loss ("NOL") carryforwards of approximately \$177.2 million and state NOL carryforwards of approximately \$206.7 million available to offset future taxable income.
+As of December 31, 2021, we had federal net operating loss ("NOL") carryforwards of approximately \$212.6 million and state NOL carryforwards of approximately \$246.3 million available to offset future taxable income.
 If not utilized, the federal and state NOL carryforwards will begin to expire in various years beginning in 2034.
-As of December 31, 2020, we also had \$6.8 million of federal and \$3.9 million of state research and development tax credit carryforwards available to reduce future income taxes.
+As of December 31, 2021, we also had \$7.9 million of federal and \$4.5 million of state research and development tax credit carryforwards available to reduce future income taxes.
 The federal research and development tax credits will begin to expire in 2035, if not utilized.
 The state research and development tax credits have no expiration date.
 Utilization of NOL carryforwards and credits may be subject to an annual limitation due to the "ownership change" provisions under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended.
 An "ownership change" is generally defined as a cumulative change in the ownership interest of significant stockholders over a rolling three-year period in excess of 50 percentage points.
 Similar provisions under state tax law may also apply.
 If finalized, Treasury Regulations currently proposed under Section 382 of the Code may further limit our ability to utilize our pre-change NOLs or credits if we undergo a future ownership change.
 We may experience an ownership change in the future as a result of subsequent shifts in our stock ownership, some of which changes are outside our control.
 Such ownership changes could result in the expiration of our NOL carryforwards and other tax attributes before they can be utilized and, if we are profitable, our future cash flows could be adversely affected due to our increased tax liability.

 Additionally, under the Tax Cut and Jobs Act (the "Tax Act"), as modified by the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), NOL carryforwards arising in tax years beginning after December 31, 2020 are limited to 80% of taxable income.
 Under the Tax Act, federal NOL carryforwards arising in tax years beginning after December 31, 2017 may be carried forward indefinitely.
+Under the CARES Act, federal NOL carryforwards arising in tax years beginning after December 31, 2017 may be carried forward indefinitely.
 Under the CARES Act, federal NOL carryforwards arising in tax years beginning after December 31, 2017 and before January 1, 2021 may be carried back to each of the five tax years preceding the tax year of such loss.
 The changes in the carryforward and carryback periods as well as the limitation on use of NOL carryforwards may significantly impact our ability to use NOL carryforwards, particularly for tax years beginning after December 31, 2020, as well as the timing of any such use, and could adversely affect our results of operations.